 During the show, the performers will usually be on the stage, but may be in the audience area too.
-There could be effects such as haze, bright lights, or loud music or sounds.
-The theatre may get very dark.
+There could be effects such as haze, strobe lighting, or loud music or sounds.
+The theatre may get very dark at times.